ramilaribi/ramilaribi/README.md

 # 👋 **Hello, I'm Rami Laribi!**

-I'm a fullstack Software Engineer 👨‍💻,Mobile Developer 📱, IT Engineer 💻 Welcome to my digital portfolio where technology meets innovation and creativity.
-Dive into my projects, achievements, and skills, and let's connect to push the boundaries of what's possible in the world of tech!
+I'm a **Fullstack Software Engineer** 👨‍💻, **Mobile Developer** 📱, and **IT Engineer** 💻.
----
+Welcome to my digital portfolio where technology meets innovation and creativity.
+Explore my projects, achievements, and skills, and let's connect to push the boundaries of what's possible in the world of tech!

 ## 🛠️ Skills & Technologies